Project

 System design

 Source downloaders and feature builders create public-health tables and derived context features.
-Training and benchmark scripts produce calibrated model artifacts, metrics, subgroup slices, explanation metadata, and model-card manifests.
-The FastAPI API exposes health, metadata, scenario, pipeline, and model-card contracts, while the React frontend turns those contracts into scenario comparison, data evidence, model-card, and scenario-lab views.
+Training and benchmark scripts produce calibrated model artifacts, metrics, subgroup slices, SHAP explanation metadata, pollutant ablations, uncertainty payloads, and model-card manifests.
+The FastAPI API exposes health, metadata, scenario, evidence, community, context, pipeline, and model-card contracts, including separate compare and explain paths so score refreshes are not blocked by explanation generation.
+The React frontend turns those contracts into scenario comparison, data evidence, community context, model-card, and scenario-lab views.

 Stack